j3rrywan9/rust-study/docs/programming_rust.md

 Rust's other kind of fat pointer is a *trait object*, a reference to a value that implements a certain trait.
 A trait object carries a value's address and a pointer to the trait's implementation appropriate to that value, for invoking the trait's methods.

+Aside from carrying this extra data, slice and trait object references behave just like the other sorts of references we've shown so far in this chapter: they don't own their referents, they are not allowed to outlive their referents, they may be mutable or shared, and so on.

 ### Reference Safety

 To convey the fundamental ideas, we'll start with the simplest cases, showing how Rust ensures references are used properly within a single function body.
 Then we'll look at passing references between functions and storing them in data structures.
 This entails giving said functions and data types *lifetime parameters*, which we'll explain.
 Finally, we'll present some shortcuts that Rust provides to simplify common usage patterns.
-Throughout, we’ll be showing how Rust points out broken code and often suggests solutions.
+Throughout, we'll be showing how Rust points out broken code and often suggests solutions.

 #### Borrowing a Local Variable